Salvo-32/HarbourWasteControl-IoT2021/Technology.md

 The sensor node components will be appropriately shielded by a waterproof enclousure to prevent damage by water, and in general by atmospheric phenomena.

 The gateway conists of a raspberry pi with a Dragino LoRa shield attached.
-- The rasppberry will run linux and executes RSMB (Really Small Message Broker), the MQTT-SN borker, and Mosquitto, the MQTT broker.
+- The rasppberry will run linux and executes the MQTT broker and the bridge between the Lora and MQTT broker.

 Because the raspberry pi must be turned on for a long period of time it must be connectd either to the harbour electrical system via calble, or for extra mobility via a solar panel that charges a portable battery connected to the raspberry pi.